How to Detect Android Developer Options, Protect Android Apps

 With Appdome’s Detect Developer Options feature, if Appdome’s technology detects that Android Developer Options is enabled on a mobile device, the app will not run.
 Instead, the app will display a customizable In-app message to the user before it exits.

-Detecting Developer Options on Android apps by Using Appdome
+How to Implement Detect Developer Options in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Detect Developer Options without an SDK or gateway: